 The experiment was conducted for two consecutive years during kharif and rabi seasons of 2022-23 and 2023-24 in field No. 3A west at Regional Agricultural Research Station, Nandyal, Acharya N.G.
 Ranga Agricultural University, which is geographically situated at an altitude of 216 m above mean sea level at 15° 29' 19" N latitude and 78° 29' 11" E longitude and it was categorized in the Scarce rainfall Agro-climatic Zone of Andhra Pradesh.
 The soil of the experimental site was clayey loam in texture, alkaline in soil reaction, low in organic carbon and available nitrogen, medium in phosphorus and high potassium.
-The experiment was laid out using split-plot design with the treatments in main plot comprised of four enriched organic manures viz., enriched FYM with silica (M1), enriched poultry manure with silica (M2), enriched vermicompost with silica (M3) and control (M4), four liquid foliar feeders viz., control (F1), foliar application of jeevamrith @ 3% (F2), panchagavya @ 3% (F3) and compost tea @ 5% (F4) under sub plots.
+The experiment was laid out using split-plot design with the treatments in main plot comprised of four enriched organic manuresviz., enriched FYM with silica (M1), enriched poultry manure with silica (M2), enriched vermicompost with silica (M3) and control (M4), four liquid foliar feeders viz., control (F1), foliar application of jeevamrith @ 3% (F2), panchagavya @ 3% (F3) and compost tea @ 5% (F4) under sub plots.
 Foxtail millet variety “Garuda” and chickpea variety “Nandyalgram 119” were used as test varieties in both crops.
 Organic manures i.e., farmyard manure, poultry manure and vermicompost were calculated as per the requirements based on the nutrients contents (NPK) and enriched with silica as per the recommended dose @ 80 kg ha-1 and applied on equal nitrogen basis.
 All the above organic manures were thoroughly incorporated in to the soil 15 days prior to sowing of the kharif crop and also required quantity of enriched organic manures with silica applied during rabi crop in the fixed treatmental plots as basal.
 Foliar spray of jeevamrith, panchagavya and compost tea were taken twice at 20 and 40 DAS as per the treatments and 35 DAS and 55 DAS as per the treatments to foxtail millet and chickpea respectively in both years.
-Immediately after harvest of the foxtail millet, bold and healthy kabuli seeds of chickpea (Nandyalgram 119) @ 50 kg ha-1 were sown in the open furrows made with the help of hand hoe at a spacing of 30 cm x 10 cm under undisturbed layout manually to obtain required plant population.
+Immediately after harvest of the foxtail millet, bold and healthy kabuli seeds of chickpea (Nandyalgram 119) @ 50 kg ha-1 were sown in the open furrows made with the help of hand hoeat a spacing of 30 cm x 10 cm under undisturbed layout manually to obtain required plant population.
 Five plants were selected at random from net plot area and labeled with tags for recording parameters during crop growing period.
 The data recorded on various parameters of crop during the course of study was statistically analyzed as suggested by Panse and Sukhatme (1985).
 Statistical significance was tested with F test at 5 per cent level of probability and compared the treatment means with critical difference.
 Based on the nutrient content in grain and straw of both crops, the uptake of N, P and K was worked out and expressed in kg ha-1 using the following formula.

 Nutrient content (%) x Dry matter production (kg ha-1)